 - piping vertical, inclined, horizontal, planning, engineering,

-- advice on the position, operation of the flare, as well as functioning of all elements, sales and service,
+- advice on the position, and operation of the flare, as well as the functioning of all elements, flame arrester, sales, and service,

 - leachate evacuation system, advice,

-- utilization of biogas, generator of electricity, sales and service,
+- utilization of biogas, CHP generation of electricity, sales, and service,

 - connection, sale of electricity,